 Excuse me, what?
 Just like getting a fine wine, some things require years to accomplish.
 Studying psychiatry is one of them.
 If you say otherwise without any valid proof, then you’re just telling lies and being a quack.
 This is why I don’t recommend you taking the course right away.
 I don’t think readers at Suugly is fine with making money by conning vulnerable people and putting their health at risks.
 I rather be broke than be a bunco, personally.

 Speaking of not providing valid proof, Marisa can’t provide any peer-reviewed research to prove her sh*t.
 I mean, she commented before in a Reddit thread that she will but promptly removed it (as in editing her comment to just “-“) after realizing that it’s not something that you can fabricate easily.

 Just like Mark Jennison in a similar therapeutic course but for Alcohol addicts, Marisa also includes in her terms that you’re not allowed to bad-mouth her and her programs regardless of how warranted they may be.
 She goes further by threatening legal action against influencers who question her method.
 Apparently, freedom of speech is not in Marisa’s vocabulary at all.
 The most telling way too that she’s anticipating a lot of (justified) hate and criticisms towards her and her crappy program.

-In conclusion, Marisa is a quack that is only pretending to be an expert in solving health issues.
+In conclusion, Marisa is a quack that’s only pretending to be an expert in solving health and mental issues.
 Don’t purchase her expensive therapy session if you’re in need of counseling.
-Untested therapies can be dangerous AF especially Marisa’s that already received a plethora of complaints from her previous patients.
+Untested methods can be dangerous AF especially Marisa’s that already received a plethora of complaints from her previous patients.
 Unless you’re Satan himself or worse, I’ll also advise to not take her $7,630+ training to become hypnotherapist aka accomplice of Marisa to scam people.